About Me

 In early 2005 I chose to resign from USQ and devote my time to our latest venture Mind Games.
 We opened our shop in September 2004, doing all the setting up ourselves.
 I’m pleased to report that the business is doing well.
 It won’t ever turn us into millionaires but it keeps the roof over our heads and Graham enjoys working and meeting people from everywhere.

-My newest role in life now is as a Councillor of the Fraser Coast Regional Council.
 I was elected via a by-election to Hervey Bay City Council in October 2005 and recently retained a position on our new bigger regional Council in the 2008 March election.
 The role is full time and I no longer work in our shop although I pop in from time to time to visit Graham.
 It is a good place to catch up with people from here and everywhere.

 Hopes, dreams and ponderings